 Examples of inflammatory arthritis are:

-Inflammatory arthritis occurs when bacteria, a virus, or fungus enters the joint.
+Inflammatory arthritis occurs when bacteria, a virus, or fungus enter the joint.
 Examples of organisms that can possibly affect the joints are:

 Timely treatment with antibiotics, in most cases, can clear the joint infection, although the possibility exists that the arthritis may become chronic.

-The common symptoms of arthritis are joint swelling, pain, stiffness and decreased range of motion.
-Symptoms can come and go, can be mild, moderate or severe.
-They can remain stable for years, but can progress, or get even worse over time.
+The common symptoms of arthritis are joint swelling, pain, stiffness, and decreased range of motion.
+Symptoms can come and go and can be mild, moderate, or severe.
+They can remain stable for years but can progress, or get even worse over time.
 Severe arthritis can result in an inability to do daily activities, and make it challenging to walk, or even climb stairs.
-Permanent joint changes can occur with arthritis, and may become visible, however, most often the damage can only be seen on X-rays.
+Permanent joint changes can occur with arthritis and may become visible, however, most often the damage can only be seen on X-rays.

 The aim of treatment is to control pain, minimize joint damage, and to improve, or maintain your quality of life.
 There are a number of treatment options available and commonly include anti-inflammatory medications, physical therapies, exercise and patient education and support.
 Surgery is sometimes required to correct joint damage.

 Family Medicine Healthcare in Chesapeake, VA, helps treat patients with arthritis, so reach out to us today.
 Our highly skilled and knowledgeable team of healthcare professionals take pride in providing our community members of every age with the highest quality and compassionate healthcare they deserve.
 Call our healthcare center to set an appointment, or visit our website for more information or for directions.
 We serve patients from Chesapeake VA, Norfolk VA, Suffolk VA, Virginia Beach VA, Portsmouth VA, and Hampton VA.